exawon/slackhub/README.md

 ## Usage

-- It will be shared among **same name** channels which the bot is staying.
+- It will be shared **among same name channels** while the bot is staying.
 - Just invite the bot to a public channel or private group when you want to share.
 - Just kick the bot when you want to stop sharing.
 - Mention the bot for the hints of commands.